 - Estimated costs include off-campus housing, books and supplies, travel expenses, and miscellaneous living expenses.

 Every semester, the Financial Aid Office will create a student budget for each student.
-The conservatory checks to see how many credits for which a student enrolls, and uses that information to figure out a student’s tuition and fees.
-Then, based on whether the student is full-time or part-time, the student’s estimated costs are calculated.
+The Conservatory uses information about credit enrollment to determine a student’s tuition and fees.
+Then, based on whether the student is full time or part time, the student’s estimated costs are calculated.

 For full-time music education students living off campus, see the 2016–2017 Tuition and Fees.